silicon-gorge/mr-pedantic/README.md

   * an elastic load balancer
   * a security group for the elastic load balancer
-  * another security for the application
+  * another security group for the application
   * an IAM role to be able to access other AWS APIs

-Shuppet creates all this configuration for you and ensures that it stays as you defined it by checking it and updating it when required.
+Shuppet creates all this configuration for you and ensures that it stays as you defined by checking it and updating it when required.
 On top of this Shuppet also supports:

   * S3
   * DynamoDb

-Shuppet also creates a configuration per environment and ensures that it stays as defined.
+Shuppet also has a configuration per environment and ensures that it stays as defined.

 All the configuration is stored in GIT repositories in source.nokia.com in the _shuppet_ project.